NZOI/NZOI.github.io/nzic/index.md

 ### Schedule

-There will be 3 rounds in the NZIC 2023.
+There will be 3 rounds in NZIC 2022.
 Contest weeks are:

 - Monday Apr 11 to Sunday Apr 17
 - Monday Jul 4 to Sunday Jul 10